smaugfm/monobudget/README.md

 - Automatically recognizes transfers between monobank accounts and creates transfers in the budgeting app.
 - Uses Telegram bot to notify about created transactions in the budgeting app.
 - Telegram bot allows to change incorrectly assigned or empty category directly in Telegram messenger.
+- Automatic retries in case of budgeting provider API errors

 ### Preparations